AlwaysthereAJ/SQL/README.md

 # Antoinette Guerra SQL Portfolio
-SQL Portfolio

 "Good day and welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions via email. antoinetteg010700@gmail.com
+Here are some examples of some code repository that contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions via email". antoinetteg010700@gmail.com